nixos-asia/website/en/blog/nix-rapid.md

 }
 ```

+>[!note] About `nixpkgs-unstable`
+> The `nixpkgs-unstable` branch is frequently updated, hence its name, but this doesn't imply instability or unsuitability for use.

 The [[nixpkgs]] flake has an output called `legacyPackages`, which is indexed by the platform (called "system" in Nix-speak), further containing all the packages for that system.
 We assign that package to our flake output key `foo`.

 >[!tip] You can use [[repl|`nix repl`]] to explore the outputs of any flake, using TAB completion: